spurs v notts forest match reports

 Spurs made their first appearance of the season with Ossie Ardiles and Ricardo Villa in the side, pulling in a bumper crowd at the City Ground, which was to become a common feature in this season - Tottenham's first back in the First Division.

-Martin O'Neill opened the scoring for the home side, but the crowd got what they came for when Villa scored an equaliser to earn Spurs a point.
+Martin O'Neill opened the scoring for the home side, but the crowd got what they came for when Villa scored an equaliser in the 27th minute to earn Spurs a point.

 Teams :